|

 greater than the argument's magnitude.
 Special cases:

-of greatest magnitude (furthest from zero)
+float of greatest magnitude (furthest from zero)

 whose magnitude is not greater than the argument's and which